 “Cast all your anxieties upon Him, for He cares for you.”
 1 Peter 5:7

-Let me begin by saying that if none of the following grammar lesson connects with you, then you are perfectly fine, a good Christian, and 1 Peter 5:7 will be eternally accessible and meaningful.
+Let me begin by saying that if none of the following three paragraphs connect with you, then you are perfectly fine, a good Christian, and 1 Peter 5:7 will be eternally accessible and meaningful.
 The verse stands nicely on its own.
 When you are anxious, God assures you that He will take to Himself your fears because of His great love for you.
 You can stop right here and be encouraged!

 Now comes the challenging part.
-The verb tense is aorist (pronounced erist).
+The Greek verb tense is aorist (pronounced erist).
 The word aorist means without limit or undefined.
 If you look carefully at the word you see the alpha privative (a – meaning without) and the root (oris) from which we get the English word horizon.
 Literally the word describes a kind of action that is without a horizon, therefore, without limit or undefined.
 This is a very difficult syntactical point to understand, but the aorist tense does not have a time relationship (except in the indicative . . . don’t worry about it).
 It means an action simply occurs.
 It is not limited to ongoing action (which would be present tense), or complete action (which would be perfect tense).